 Where are prices headed?

 The Okanagan Valley in British Columbia holds a unique appeal, distinct from both Vancouver and Victoria.
-Here's what makes it so attractive:
+The region is highly sought after due to several key local factors:

 Warm and Dry Climate: The Okanagan boasts a semi-arid climate, with hot, dry summers and mild winters.
 This is a major draw for those seeking sunny weather and an extended outdoor season.